Skip to main content

 Practical checklist

-• Leave room for pauses and transitions.
+• Leave time for pauses and transitions.

 Should I memorize the exact script?